ahsan-a/nord-landing-page/README.md

 ## Installation

-Configuration options inside of the UI may come at a later date, right now i'm working on adding features.
-Currently, configuring this means cloning this repository, editing variables and building, but this is very simple.
+Configuration options inside of the UI will come soon.
+Currently, the only way to configure is to repository, editing variables and building, but this is very simple.

 1. Clone this repository, either by downloading it as a .zip file or using [git](https://git-scm.com/) and running `git clone https://github.com/ahsan-a/nord-landing-page.git`.